 Tips To Help Your Child Manage Anger

 Having some amount of anger bouts is common, more so in preschoolers who are learning to assert their independence and want to do things their way.
-However, if you witness the child having frequent meltdowns, it is important to help the child deal with them.
-Just as you teach the child to tie his shoelaces or brush his teeth, anger management is a skill you need to pass on without it turning into a power struggle.
-Here are some handy tips:
+However, if you witness the child having frequent meltdowns, it is important to help them deal with them.
+Just as you teach the child to tie his shoelaces or brush his teeth, how to manage anger is a skill you need to pass on without it turning into a power struggle.
+Here are some handy tips to manage anger in a child:

 Help the child differentiate between feelings and behavior